vinhdnvn/BECrossDevice/README.md

 # BECrossDevice

-In case of using type res:Request, it will return an error of data type User error -> declare with attributes res:any
+In case of using type `res:Request`, it will return an error of data type User error -> declare with attributes `res:any`

 # Changing in DB